Immersive audio system for democratic placemaking

 Getting consultation, planning, visioning and participatory processes right has the potential to release and increase community, public and commercial value – reducing barriers to development while ensuring that development is appropriate.

-In 2018, we teamed up with Golant Innovation and Furtherfield to win a Design grant from Innovate UK, for a project focusing on these issues and using Finsbury Park as a test case.
+We teamed up with Golant Innovation and Furtherfield to win a Design grant from Innovate UK, for a project focusing on these issues and using Finsbury Park as a test case.

 Using design thinking to engage with Finsbury Park local residents we gathered detailed insights allowing us to better frame the problem and identify ideation questions such as: